 2025 Featured Classes

 The Pebble Beach Concours d’Elegance continues to build on the expanded range and breadth of cars shown on its competition field.
 The forthcoming 74th Concours celebration, on August 17, 2025, will feature three marques celebrating their centennials: Invicta, Chrysler and Moretti.
-It will also display the dramatic postwar creations of designer Virgil Exner, several rarely seen 1970s and ‘80s Japanese Concepts & Prototypes; and the innovative racing greats of Formula 1 past and present.
+It will also display the dramatic postwar creations of designer Virgil Exner, and the innovative racing greats of Formula 1 past and present.

 Invicta Centennial